onezoomin/LocalTerra/README.md

 $ cd LocalTerra
 ```

-This branch initialized with customized bombay-10 genesis, which contains migrated terraswap & mirror contracts.
+This branch initialized with customized bombay-10 genesis, which contains migrated terraswap & mirror & anchor contracts.

 If you don't need more contract migration, you can just run LocalTerra without other steps.